AinfinitedZ/233-4/log.md

 Finish test of word stat test.
 Instead of direct use sample text, I rewrite the constructor to build the test unit.

+4.5 15:09

+Deal with the edge situations that return String arrays. one with same count is returned by alphabetical order.

+Deal with the edge situations that input value is too large.
+One would return whole array if k is too large.

+4.5 23:54
+Finish extra credit that edge cases of method that return String[] Have no time to write more log xD